In software development, there are two kinds of reuse: reference-reuse and fork-reuse.

-Wrong.
+Wrong, wrong, wrong!
 Fork-reuse is not necessarily worst.
 In fact, there are many scenarios where fork-reuse can be much more powerful and time-saving than reference-reuse.
 The benefits of fork-reuse are usually not well exploited in classes and development books.
 So let's enumerate them.

-1. Low impact of changes.
+1. Isolation (low impact of changes).

 When component is fork-reused (copied) N times to become part of other components, a change in the original will not affect the others and vice-versa.
 Now if a component is reference-reused by N others, then every change on it might break N components.
 This forces some quality proceedings such as beta releases and integrations tests.
 The more a component is reference-reused, greater will be the probability that a beta version finds a bug.
 Also, higher will be the costs of integration tests.
 Fork-reuse also reduces number of releases, deployments and upgrade proceedings, so the impact is further reduced.

 2. Easy deployment and version management.

 Because a fork-reused software usually has its sources on same project of other software, there are fewer external libraries and thus, packaging becomes easy.
 Even if there are external libraries, it's preferred to put them on a local directory than on a shared one, to avoid the so-called "DLL hell" problem, which was recently outdated by the "multiple JAR versions" problem of Java platform.
 All these problems were caused by reference-reuse.
 OSGi is a popular approach that solve this problem, but also increases the burden of packaging.